 In a parallel RC circuit:

 – The voltage is the same on the capacitor and resistor.

 – The value of the current delivered by the voltage source, is divided between the resistor and capacitor.
 (It = Ir + Ic).
 See the first diagram below.

-The current in the capacitor is ahead of the voltage, which is the same to say that voltage is delayed with respect to the current.
+Current is ahead of the voltage in the capacitor, which is the same to say that voltage is delayed with respect to the current.
 As we already know: The capacitor is opposed to abrupt changes in voltage.

 The magnitude of the total alternating current is equal to the addition of the current through the capacitor and the current through the resistor.
 This total current value and the phase angle are obtained using the following formulas: